Frank M. Canton

 Frank M. Canton (born Josiah Horner, September 15, 1849 – September 27, 1927) was an American Old West fugitive who had a career as a deputy U.S. marshal under an assumed name.
 Although an ex-sheriff stock detective in Wyoming, Canton and his associates were accused of operating more by assassination than the law.
 Extrajudicial measures such as the lynching of Ellen Watson inflamed public opinion against the long-established big ranchers Canton worked for, and to re-establish control over grazing they funded an all-out assault on those small operators considered to be rustlers.
 Canton directed Frank Wolcott's imported gunmen in their planned vigilante campaign, known as the Johnson County War, which was quickly ended by a local posse.
 Finding himself a marked man in Wyoming, Canton considered it opportune to leave the state.
 He spent most of the rest of his working life in law enforcement for the court of hanging judge Isaac C. Parker.

 Biography

 Early life

-Josiah Horner was born on September 15, 1849, in Harrison Township, Henry County, Indiana (Canton in his own autobiography, "Frontier Trails" though admitted he was born in Virginia, about 15 miles from Richmond and drifted into Texas working as a cowboy.
-In 1871, he started robbing banks and rustling cattle, which at the time was a capital offense.
-On October 10, 1874, Horner got into a gunfight with some Buffalo Soldiers, killing one and wounding the other.
+Josiah Horner was born on September 15, 1849, in Harrison Township, Henry County, Indiana (Canton in his own autobiography, "Frontier Trails" though admitted he was born in Virginia, about 15 miles from Richmond).
+He had previously run away to try to join the Union army, briefly serving as an orderly, before working at Fort Leavenworth, Kansas.
+Accused of manslaughter, he was narrowly acquitted and left for pastures new, operating with Christopher Carter's cowhands in Jack County, Texas, and as a member of the Jack County Minutemen, a militia outfit.
+He also went on a large scale cattle drive in 1868 with Samuel Burk Burnett to Abilene, and joined another one to Nebraska soon after.

+In early 1874, he started robbing banks and rustling cattle in a small gang, which at the time was a capital offense.
+The gang became known as the Horner-Cotnam Gang, which included his friend William Cotnam, and young Horace Jefferies, aka Henry Jones.
+After stealing a safe, they were tracked by army scout Henry Strong and deputy Wile Lovejoy.
+Horner later faced trial and arrest, suspended for a time.

+On October 9 or 10, 1874, Horner got into a 3pm gunfight with some Buffalo Soldiers near Fort Richardson, killing one and wounding the other (one George Smith) aided by friend Joe Watson.
+He was acquitted due to a string of sympathetic local witnesses who helped rule for self defence, but with a hefty bail set for next year.
+He was sent to Graham Jail until being broken out by four men in spring 1875, forming a new gang of thieves in the northern counties of Texas.
 In 1877, he was arrested for robbing a bank in Comanche, Texas.
-He escaped from Texas Ranger custody and fled to Ogallala, Nebraska, and took up ranching under the alias Frank M. Canton.
+On August 4, 1879, he escaped from Texas Ranger custody and fled to Ogallala, Nebraska, and took up ranching under the alias Frank M. Canton.